Go Pro

 Extended trading is trading that happens on electronic markets outside of regular trading hours.
 This is a fair market value extended hours price provided by Massive.
 Learn more.

 Should you buy Mastercard stock or one of its competitors?
 MarketBeat compares Mastercard with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
-Companies and stocks commonly compared with Mastercard include Affirm (AFRM), PayPal (PYPL), American Express (AXP), Berkshire Hathaway (BRK.A), and Berkshire Hathaway (BRK.B).
+Companies and stocks commonly compared with Mastercard include Affirm (AFRM), Alphabet (GOOG), PayPal (PYPL), American Express (AXP), and Berkshire Hathaway (BRK.A).

 How does Mastercard compare to Affirm?

-Affirm (NASDAQ:AFRM) and Mastercard (NYSE:MA) are related large-cap companies, but which is the better investment?
-We will compare the two businesses based on the strength of their risk, analyst recommendations, profitability, dividends, institutional ownership, earnings, media sentiment and valuation.
+Affirm (NASDAQ:AFRM) and Mastercard (NYSE:MA) are related large-cap companies, but which is the better business?
+We will contrast the two companies based on the strength of their analyst recommendations, earnings, risk, valuation, profitability, media sentiment, institutional ownership and dividends.

 Mastercard has higher revenue and earnings than Affirm.
 Mastercard is trading at a lower price-to-earnings ratio than Affirm, indicating that it is currently the more affordable of the two stocks.